armin-fx/Ultimaker2Marlin/README.md

    https://github.com/ErikZalm/Marlin/tree/Marlin_v1
    (Use the download button)

-Start the arduino IDE.
+Start the Arduino IDE.
-Select Tools -> Board -> Arduino Mega 2560    or your microcontroller Select the correct serial port in Tools ->Serial Port Open Marlin.pde
+Select Tools -> Board -> Arduino Mega 2560    or your microcontroller Select the correct serial port in Tools ->Serial Port Open Marlin.ino

-Click the Verify/Compile button
+Click the Verify/Compile button (create Ultimaker 2 version)

 Click the Upload button
-If all goes well the firmware is uploading
+(preferably use the provided package.sh script and upload the generated firmware via Cura) (package_all.sh create the complete Ultimaker 2 family) If all goes well the firmware is uploading

 That's ok.
 Enjoy Silky Smooth Printing.